robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0102/README.md

 ## Overview

-Simple version of EHX space drum.
-Ah...really...simple.
-More of an inspiration really.
+This is a simple version of the EHX Space Drum.
+Well, more of an inspiration, really.

-That drum has a start and end frequency, which is what Im trying to emulate.
-Poorly.

-There is a "parameter" value too that will be used for "length", but feel free to change that.
+The drum has a start and end frequency, which this sketch tries to emulate—poorly, but it’s fun!
+There’s also a "parameter" value used for "length," but feel free to change that.

 ## Output

-Although it is DDS looking, its just a squarewave and not really PWM.
-There is no "decay" or anything like that.
+Although it looks like DDS, it’s just a square wave and not really PWM.
+There’s no "decay" or anything like that.

 ## Pinout